 If you believe that you are in a situation of immediate danger on campus, call 911.
 For non-emergencies, call 303-739-6000.

 Always take direct threats of harm to others (or to self) seriously and contact the authorities.
 The authorities will initiate a “threat assessment” regarding the behavior of a particular individual.
-If you are unsure, but concerned about the possibility of a student posing a danger to others (or to self), please notify the Academic Support and Career Services Coordinator at 303.369-5151 ext.
-231 who will seek professional consultation.
+If you are unsure, but concerned about the possibility of a student posing a danger to others (or to self), please notify the Student and Career Services Coordinator.